stmilne/icds_docs_v2/docs/getting-started/compute-hardware.md

 - **basic** – CPU nodes without Infiniband, for jobs that fit on a single node.
 - **standard** – CPU nodes with Infiniband (essential for multinode jobs).
-- **high-memory** – CPU nodes with extra memory, for memory-intensive jobs.
+- **himem** – CPU nodes with extra memory, for memory-intensive jobs.
 - **interactive** – Nodes with graphics cards, that service the Portal.

 All the various types of GPU nodes are grouped into the standard partition,